vendia/blog/posts/2022-06-07-real-time-data-sharing-pros-cons.md

 ---
-title: 'Real-time data sharing: pros and cons'
+title: 'Real-time data sharing: Pros and cons'
 description: 'Real-time data sharing enables faster, more comprehensive, and more collaborative data systems.
 But it comes with challenges.
 Let’s look at the pros and cons.'
 date: '2022-06-07'
 authors:
   - Anders Maul
 ---

-# Real Time Data Sharing: Pros and Cons
+# Real-time data sharing: Pros and cons

 As the world of commerce moves increasingly faster, the demand for real-time data is on the rise.
 We have talked about the difference [between analytical and operational data](https://www.vendia.net/blog/real-time-vs-analytical-data) before.
 This blog will dive into the operational data that tends to be more urgent in nature and how you as a CTO, CIO, or CDO determine what data you should enable your organization with in real-time, what data is best suited for real-time data sharing, and what are the pros and cons of real-time data sharing.